 ...and each stared steadily at us, as in the dusk, beneath the new moon, men look at each other.
 They knit their brows and squinted at us—just as an old tailor at his needle’s eye.

-The simile of the old tailor is paradigmatic in its use of everyday quotidian language, very different for instance from some of the erudite and classically-inspired language of Inferno 14.
-Inferno 15 boasts a style that is not ornate or highly wrought, and that creates beauty out of simple everyday language.
+The simile of the old tailor is paradigmatic in its use of everyday language.
+Very different from the erudite and classically-inspired style of Inferno 14, Inferno 15 boasts a style that is not ornate or highly wrought, and that generates its effects out of simple everyday vocabulary.
 We think, for instance, of “Siete voi qui, ser Brunetto?”
 (Are you here, ser Brunetto?) in verse 30 and of “e reducemi a ca per questo calle” (and guides me home again along this path) in verse 54.
+We think too of the final simile that compares the departing Brunetto to a runner in a footrace in the countryside of Verona: “e parve di costoro / quelli che vince, non colui che perde” (of those runners, he / appeared to be the winner, not the loser [Inf.
+15.123-4]).
+These, the canto’s last words, are typically simple and quotidian.

-Even at its highest, the language of Inferno 15 remains syntactically quite simple, as in the magnificent “m’insegnavate come l’uom s’etterna” (you taught me how man makes himself eternal) in verse 85.
+Even at its highest, the language of Inferno 15 remains syntactically straightforward, as in the magnificent “m’insegnavate come l’uom s’etterna” (you taught me how man makes himself eternal) in verse 85.
+Compare the syntactic complexity of Capaneus’ speech in Inferno 14.52-60.

-The dialogue between Dante and Brunetto in Inferno 15 recreates the intimacy and familiarity of the kind of conversation that Dante and his teacher might really have had.
+The dialogue between Dante and Brunetto recreates the intimacy and familiarity of the kind of conversation that Dante and his teacher might really have had — perhaps stopping to speak in a Florentine street as here they stop to speak in Hell.
 The diction and style reflect the cadences of real speech between two who knew each other well, one older and accorded the respectful “voi” form of address.

 How magisterially the poet manipulates us in this encounter, modelling through the pilgrim the “shock” that generations of readers have proceeded to feel at meeting Brunetto Latini in Hell.
 As I write in The Undivine Comedy: